Runnable/slash-docker/python/_posts/2016-07-20-dockerize-flask.markdown

 ## Further information

 Ensure you are using the right ports.
-Flask by defualt runs on port 5000 (not 8000 like Django or 80 like Apache).
+Flask by default runs on port 5000 (not 8000 like Django or 80 like Apache).
 Check out [Binding Docker Ports](../../binding-docker-ports/) for more information.